Fluctuations of extremal Markov chains driven by the Kendall convolution: Abstract

 \section{Abstract}

-The paper deals with fluctuations of Kendall random walks, which are extremal Markov chains.
-We give the joint distribution of the first ascending ladder epoch and height over any level $a \geq 0$ and distribution of maximum and minimum for these extremal Markovian sequences.
+The paper deals with fluctuations of Kendall random walks, which are extremal Markov chains and iterated integral transforms with the Williamson kernel $\Psi(t) = \left(1-|t|^{\alpha}\right)_+$, $\alpha>0$.
+We obtain the joint distribution of the first ascending ladder epoch and height over any level $a \geq 0$ and distribution of maximum and minimum for these extremal Markovian sequences solving recursive integral equations.
 We show that distribution of the first crossing time of level $a \geq0$ is a mixture of geometric and negative binomial distributions.
 The Williamson transform is the main tool for considered problems connected with the Kendall convolution.
+All results are described by the Williamson transform of the unit step distribution of Kendall random walks.
+Using regular variation, we investigate the asymptotic properties of the maximum distribution.